Child Care & Parenting Resources

 We improve children’s lives through parent education, quality child care resources and leadership on children’s issues throughout the community.

-We know the first five years of a child’s life are the most important developmentally and set the foundation for a child’s future.
+We know that the first five years of a child’s life are the most important developmentally and that they set the foundation for a child’s future.
 Our parenting programs work to create positive, nurturing relationships between the child and the parents and break the chains of negative behaviors and parenting techniques.
 We focus on developmentally appropriate behaviors and activities so both the child and parents feel prepared not only for kindergarten but for the bright future ahead of them.
 The ten programs and one scholarship offered at the Center focus on improving the quality of child care programs in the county, increasing educational opportunities and the skill level of child care providers, and preventing abuse and neglect through intensive parent education, ensuring a healthy start in the child’s life and helping them reach their full potential.

 Here are some ways CFRC can help:

 - Training and technical assistance for child care providers

 NOW ENROLLING for the Fall INCREDIBLE YEARS series!

 “We walked away from this course with new friends, new tools and the improved perspective we needed.”- IY program participant

 There is variety in every living thing, and our brains can sort and distinguish among these differences very early on.
 Children can, and do, sort by race at a very young age.
 Studies show that children show familiarity with their own race consistently by 6 months of...read more

 It pains me when we hear about a mass shooting and immediately blame mental illness.
 I confess I’ve done the same.
 Until now.
 Over the past year, I’ve walked with a family member through a mental health diagnosis.
 It’s been gut-wrenching and eye-opening.
 To quote a...read more